7 Ways to Supercharge Your Productivity

 You’ve likely read dozens of articles that list the countless ways you can supercharge your productivity.
 To help keep you from wasting precious hours figuring out how to be more productive – and prevent the awesome irony a scenario like this would create – we’ve gathered a few of our favorite productivity ideas.
 Everything from simple, no-brainer tips to slightly outlandish ideas that you may want to try.

 1. Adopt the 90/10 Rule

 Researchers at Florida State University found that high performers work in uninterrupted sessions (no distractions!) that lasted no more than 90 minutes, followed by a ten minute break.
 Instead of checking your email every two minutes, try to block off time to be heads down on your current project for 90 minutes.
 Need help staying on task?
-Try the Freedom app to block all distractions on your computer.
-You’ll be surprised by what you can accomplish.
+Close your email and turn your phone to airplane mode, so you can focus.

 2. Get Moving and Eat Well